 Because Social Security disability payments are often not enough to live on, it will be important for you to collect all the other benefits to which you may be entitled and even try to supplement your income by working a little, if you are able.

 If you earn regular income, you might not be considered disabled any longer, and you could lose your disability eligibility altogether.
 You are only officially disabled if you are unable to perform "substantial gainful work" (SGA).
-However, Social Security usually permits you to earn up to about $1,040 a month (or more if you are blind) before you will be considered to be performing substantial gainful work.
+However, Social Security usually permits you to earn up to $1,470 a month in 2023 ($2,460 if you are blind) before you will be considered to be performing substantial gainful work.
 But this income limit is not an absolute rule if you own your own business.
 In that case, other facts may be considered, including your work duties, the number of hours you work, and the extent to which you run or manage your own business.
 Also, you are entitled to a nine-month trial work period during which you can make over the SGA amount.

 In deciding how much you are earning, the Social Security office can deduct from your income the amounts of any disability-related work expenses, such as medical devices or equipment—a wheelchair, for example—attendant care, drugs, or services you require to be able to work.

 You are not permitted to collect more than one Social Security benefit at a time.
 If you are eligible for more than one monthly benefit—disability and early retirement, for example, or disability based on your own work record and also as the disabled spouse of a retired worker—you may receive the higher of the two benefit amounts, but not both.

 For the purposes of this rule, though, Supplemental Security Income (SSI)—a program jointly run by federal and state governments to guarantee a minimum income to elderly, blind, and disabled people—is not considered a Social Security benefit.
 You may collect SSI in addition to a Social Security benefit.